lcnr/project-const-generics/draft-rfcs/const-evaluatable-checked.md

 ## Requirements

-For this to work, const operations have to be both pure and deterministic, at least when they are used in the type system.
+For this to work, const operations have to be deterministic and must not depend on any external state, at least when they are used in the type system.

 Using floats during CTFE is fully determinstic.
 So using